primiano/perfetto-docs/docs/analysis/concepts.md

 - Thread tracks are associated to a single thread and contain slices
 - Counter tracks are not assocated to any context and contain counters
 - CPU counter tracks are associated to a single CPU and contain counters

+## Threads and processes

+TODO: talk about utids and upids here